kaleido-io/pet-dvp/atomic-settlement.md

 ### Homomorphic Encryption based Tokens

-This category of tokens protect the confidentiality of the onchain states and transaction payloads with encryption.
-In particular, homomorphic encryption is used that enables operations to be performed onchain against the states.
-These encryption schemes provide the ability for the smart contracts to operate on the ciphertexts, and more crucially, to enforce spending policies such as mass conservation and non-negative balances, purely with onchain components.
+This category of tokens protects the confidentiality of onchain states and transaction payloads through encryption.
+In particular, homomorphic encryption enables operations to be performed onchain against the states.
+These encryption schemes allow smart contracts to operate on ciphertexts and, more importantly, to enforce spending policies such as mass conservation and non-negative balances, purely through onchain components.

 > We are using the term "onchain components" above in a loose sense.
-Some essential components like the co-processor for performing the computation intensive FHE operations may be considered trusted offchain components.
-But given they are part of the "protocol" set up, rather than requiring client-side, or wallet-side, components like is the case with commitments based tokens, we call them "onchain components" for brevity.
+Some essential components like the co-processor for performing the computation-intensive FHE operations may be considered trusted offchain components.
+But given they are part of the "protocol" setup, rather than requiring client-side or wallet-side components like is the case with commitment-based tokens, we call them "onchain components" for brevity.

-This category of tokens tend to use an account model for managing the onchain states, where a map of account addresses and encrypted balances is maintained by the token contract.
+This category of tokens typically uses an account model for managing onchain states, where a map of account addresses and encrypted balances is maintained by the token contract.

 The encryption scheme must be a fully homomorphic encryption (FHE) system, to support all the necessary operations onchain, including arithmetic comparisons that are crucial to enforce token spending policies, without requiring clients to submit proofs of correct encryption.